prpole/writing/Papers/James-Wharton-Architecture-Decoration/draft.md

 "To James, then, 'form' seems to be a shape or 'frame'-it limits and encloses the subject, surrounds the scene, determines the scope-and a position, a distance or angle, a vantage point, what we more often think of as literary or narrative technique" (185) Ellen Eve Frank (qtd. in Machlan)

 "In Portrait, houses do not only set the scene; they suggest a course of action."
 Machlan.
 But need they do one or the other?
 Seems to undercut the relational aspects of James's characters

-The use of architectural aesthetics to foster relationality is so strong that it even creates social relationships where they would seem impossible---between, for example, human and object. [ - museum, moment in which Warburton (?) comes upon Isabel in museum; sociality of sculpture and quality of light ]

-Cut for time:

-**do that wacky thing where I use Merle to introduce Wharton's decorating

-[Although James favors the architectural paradigm of spatial aesthetics and the relationality it engenders (as is evident in the proliferation of architectural examples), he also makes use of the more expressive aesthetic of decoration. ...[ - anti-architectural, defining the decorative; Merle and items/things/decoration as extension of self.
-This is the alternative pole to relational architecture ]

-This willingness to include the decorative does not destabilize the dominance of architectural aesthetics in *Portrait*.
-Far from it: the clear difference in the spatial logics only more firmly establishes James's use of architecture by contrast.
-The logic of decoration, though, will appear in a very similar form in Wharton's more decoration-centric novel.]

-Just as Madame Merle provides James with a dose of the decorative, expressive aesthetic, elements of architecture appear in *House of Mirth* that work in a distinctly Jamesian way.

-	- first, wharton shares James's use of architecture as such; think library (48), a space that enables interaction; counter Stephenson on decorative function of books by focusing on social space